 Upright freezers tend to blend in the kitchen more easily than chest models, though that can be a matter of preference.
 Upright models are available in manual or automatic defrost, while a chest freezer usually has to be defrosted manually.
 A chest freezer offers the best energy savings, but not necessarily the most convenience when it comes to organizing or finding stored frozen foods.

-If style is a concern, consider the built-in look.
+If a style is a concern, consider the built-in look.
 An upright freezer can sometimes be customized to blend well with cabinetry, or you may want to check if a companion freezer is available for your brand of refrigerator.
 A refrigerator-freezer duo is the most efficient regarding convenience and workflow, as long as sufficient kitchen space is available for such an installation.
 Be aware that custom appliances can be pricey.

 Other possible locations for placing a freezer include the kitchen, utility room, basement, garage, and laundry room.
 When space is limited, you may want to consider locating a freezer in a guest room or outdoor shed.